CiscoDevNet/appdynamics-docker-images/README.md

 ***OpenJDK-based Images***

 These images are provided for you to customize your own container builds.
 They use OpenJDK base images (JRE and JDK variants are provided), with the AppDynamics Java Agent pre-installed in the /opt/appdynamics folder.
 Please see the [OpenJDK](https://store.docker.com/images/openjdk) documentation on the Docker Store for details of the base image.
-With these images, it is up to you how to configure the AppDyanmics Agent: you can use the AppDynamics node environment variables as described in the product [documentation](https://docs.appdynamics.com/display/PRO43/Use+Environment+Variables+for+Java+Agent+Settings).
+With these images, it is up to you how to configure the AppDynamics Agent: you can use the AppDynamics node environment variables as described in the product [documentation](https://docs.appdynamics.com/display/PRO43/Use+Environment+Variables+for+Java+Agent+Settings).
 See above for information on how to pass environment variables to the container at runtime.

 ## Server Agent